CarvunisLab/iRibo/README.md

 - --ExcludeCHR=none: Comma-delimited list of chromosomes/contigs to exclude from analysis.
 Default is none.
 Example: --ExcludeCHR=chr1,chr8,chrM
 - --ExcludeOverlapGene=True: Exclude noncanonical ORFs overlapping canonical CDSs on the same strand from analysis.
 - --FDR=0.05: Define desired false discovery rate.
 - --Scrambles=100: Set number of scrambles to calculate FDR.
+Must be lower than scrambles set in GenerateTranslationProfile step.

 Description of translated_orfs.csv:
 This file contains the same information as the candidate_orfs file for ORFs inferred to be translated at the specified FDR, but with three additional columns.